2022 Iran–Greece naval incident: Aftermath

 On 8 June, a Greek court overturned a previous ruling allowing the country to take a portion of the cargo aboard the tanker flying the Iranian flag near the Greek coast.
-According to a Greek port-police source, the seizure was lifted on 27 June and the Lana was allowed to resume its voyage.
+According to a Greek port-police source, the seizure was lifted on 27 June and the Lana (formerly Pegas) was allowed to resume its voyage.
 According to sources familiar with the situation and Iran's embassy in Athens, an Iranian-flagged tanker was reloading oil seized by the US seized in April on 12 August after Greek authorities' approval of the cargo transfer.

 Reactions

 The seizure of the two Greek-flagged vessels was denounced by the United States.
 The foreign ministries of Germany and France denounced the seizure of the Greek tankers, urging Tehran to free the vessels and their crews.
 The statements were called "biased" and "inappropriate intervention" by the Iranian administration.
 The Iranian seizure has been described as a threat to the safety of shipping and commerce by Greek Minister of Maritime Affairs and Insular Policy Ioannis Plakiotakis.

 Supreme Leader of Iran Ali Khamenei said, "They steal Iranian oil off the Greek coast, then our brave men who don't fear death respond and seized the enemy's oil tanker".
 According to Sina Azodi, an Iran specialist at the Atlantic Council in Washington, the major goal was to make it clear to the West that any more seizures of oil ships would face a similar response.

+Greece ultimately agreed to all Iranian demands, including a pledge to never again seize or harass any tankers transporting Iranian oil, as well as to provide a to be determined amount of financial compensation for broken sales contracts attributed to the earlier seized Iranian oil.
+Nevertheless, Iran continued to hold both the Greek ships and their crew for two additional months even after these demands were satisfied.
+It was not until nine weeks later, in August, that Teheran finally released its captives upon a suddenly added third demand, an official apology to Iran by the Greek government, was issued by Athens.
+As a result, the universal consensus was that Iran scored nothing less than a complete diplomatic and strategic victory at the expense of Greece.